Table of Contents

 Pulmonary edema can develop if excessive fluids/blood products are administered to a hemorrhaging patient or if the patient has other medical co-morbidities at the onset of surgery.

 Anesthesia providers should monitor the amount of fluids being administered, as well as the airway secretions (frothy pink secretions in pulmonary edema) being suctioned through the endotracheal tube.

 Brain swelling – increased intracranial pressure

-Although the exact etiology of cerebral edema during surgery in not known, it is encountered commonly during neurosurgical procedures.
-The etiology is believed to be multifactorial with subarachnoid hemorrhage or intraventicular hemorrhage leading to acute intracranial hyperemia and cerebral edema.
+Although the exact etiology of cerebral edema during surgery is not known, it is encountered commonly during neurosurgical procedures.
+The etiology is believed to be multifactorial with subarachnoid hemorrhage or intraventricular hemorrhage leading to acute intracranial hyperemia and cerebral edema.

 Ischemic cardiac disease

 The stress of a surgical procedure can trigger myocardial ischemia in susceptible high-risk patients.
 Intraoperative cardiac monitoring helps to detect signs of ischemia and appropriate oxygenation and measures can be instituted to prevent disasters.